 In 2012 Caan appeared on stage at the Falcon Theatre in Los Angeles in No Way Around But Through, which he also wrote.
 In addition, his previous play, Two Wrongs, played in Los Angeles to rave reviews.
 Last year, Caan wrote and co-starred with Michael Weston in the play The Trouble We Come From at the Falcon Theatre.
 These plays have been published by Dramatists.

-On television, Caan has been receiving praise for his role on the cable series "Entourage."
+On television, Caan received praise for his role on the cable series Entourage.

-Currently, Caan resides in Los Angeles.
-His birth date is Aug.
-23.
+Caan resides in Los Angeles.
+His birthday is August 23.